Google スプレッドシートとTrelloの連携イメージ

 A unique key was created in column F.

-Therefore, the settings will be as shown in the image.
+Therefore, the setting will be as shown in the image.

 Once the settings are complete, press the test button.